 Hormones and menstruation:

-Menstrual periods are regulated by a complex hormonal system (see Biology of the Female Reproductive System: Overview of the Female Reproductive System).
+Menstrual periods are regulated by a complex hormonal system (see Overview of the Female Reproductive System).
 Each month, this system produces hormones in a certain sequence to prepare the body, particularly the uterus, for pregnancy.
 When this system works normally and there is no pregnancy, the sequence ends with the uterus shedding its lining, producing a menstrual period.
 The hormones are produced by the hypothalamus (part of the brain that helps control the pituitary gland), the pituitary gland (which produces luteinizing hormone and follicle-stimulating hormone), and the ovaries (which produce estrogen and progesterone).
-Other hormones, such as thyroid hormones and prolactin (produced by pituitary gland), can affect the menstrual cycle.
+Other hormones, such as thyroid hormones and prolactin (produced by the pituitary gland), can affect the menstrual cycle.

 The most common reason for no menstrual periods is malfunction of any part of this hormonal system.
 Less commonly, the hormonal system is functioning normally, but another problem prevents periods from occurring.
 For example, menstrual bleeding may not occur because the uterus is scarred or because a birth defect, fibroid, or polyp blocks the flow of menstrual blood out of the vagina.